sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

 unsafe impl bytemuck::Zeroable for InstanceRaw {}
 ```

-This is the data to will go into the `wgpu::Buffer`.
+This is the data that will go into the `wgpu::Buffer`.
 We keep these separate so that we can update the `Instance` as much as we want without needing to mess with matrices.
 We only need to update the raw data before we draw.

 Let's create a method on `Instance` to convert to `InstanceRaw`.